charliexp/heltec_lmic/README.md

 Arduino-LMIC library
 ====================
-This repository contains the IBM LMIC (LoraMAC-in-C) library, slightly modified to run in the Arduino environment, allowing using the SX1272, SX1276 tranceivers and compatible modules (such as some HopeRF RFM9x modules).
+This repository contains the IBM LMIC (LoraMAC-in-C) library, slightly modified to run in the ESP32 + Arduino environment, mainly fixed for Heltec Automation produced ESP32 + LoRa series products.

 This library mostly exposes the functions defined by LMIC, it makes no attempt to wrap them in a higher level API that is more in the Arduino